Are children property of their parents even if those parents

 Parents that raise healthy children create productive citizens that produce 1.4 M in adulthood earning and taxes (and often other social good/volunteerism etc).

-this article submitted by long time CASA guardian ad Litem Mike Tikkanen
+This article submitted by CASA volunteer Mike Tikkanen